Course Name: The Kittansett Club

 Hole Descriptions: Situated at the end of an archipelago jutting into Buzzard’s Bay, The Kittansett Club occupies an incredibly scenic seaside property.
 Although the land is flat, Hood and Flynn sculpted numerous mounds and subtle elevations throughout that add to the course’s tremendous character.
 The layout is quite varied with about half the holes lining the marshes and ocean and other half playing inland off the water.
 Most publications focus on the world-class seaside holes, but I thought the inland holes were almost equally as good, resembling the great heathland courses in England with their sandy soil, whispy fescue, and tall trees.

 Kittansett plays short (not even 7000 yards from the Tips) and even shorter given the firm and fast conditions, but I played horribly here and found the course to be extremely tricky.
 The major defense is undoubtedly the wind, which usually whips off the Ocean, but the layout is also difficult, especially off the tee.
-There’s no real rough here and anything mildly off these fairways will likely find marshland or fescue.
+There’s no real rough here and anything mildly offline will likely find marshland or fescue.
 Flynn demonstrated tremendous command of angles and strategic bunkering at Kittansett, and there really aren’t many teeshots you truly feel comfortable over.
 As a testament to Kittansett’s difficulty, not one player broke par in a 1996 U.S. Amateur Qualifier held here.

 The opening hole at Kittansett is tied for the longest par 4 on the course at 415 yards.
 This teebox is directly adjacent to the pro shop and you’ll almost certainly have a gallery.
 This hole is extremely open on the left with the 18th fairway but features a lateral hazard on the right with marshland.
 A giant sandy wasteland bisects the fairway at about 260 yards and is in play off the tee.
 The approach to this small undulating green is guarded by a deep bunker on the left.